aofarrel/verbose-fiesta/Terra/TopMed_Aligner_Template_WS.md

 | `PostAlign_preemptible_tries`​ = 3 and `PostAlign_max_retries`​ = 3 |  3  | 3 | 6 |
 | You don't set `PostAlign_preemptible_tries`​ nor `PostAlign_max_retries`​, ie, default values are used |  0  | 3 | 3 |

 Whenever `preemptible_tries` is a positive integer, the task will exhaust all preemptible tries before trying on the more expensive non-preemptible VM.
-The same logic applies for `PreAlign_preemptible_tries` and `PreAlign_max_retries`, as well as `Align_preemptible_tries` and `Align_max_retries`.
+The same logic applies for `PreAlign_preemptible_tries` and `PreAlign_max_retries`, as well as `Align_preemptible_tries` and `Align_max_retries`, except that unlike Post-Align the default behavior is to attempt these steps on preemptible VMs three times rather than not bothering with preemptibles at all, as these steps usually complete in under 24 hours.
 Terra handles all this on its own; you don't have to manually restart any of these tasks as long as the workflow itself is still running.

 Once you have decided if you want to change the default behavior for preemptible VMs, press "save" and run your workflow.